Azure-Samples/ms-identity-msal-java-samples/4-spring-web-app/3-Authorization-II/protect-web-api/README.md

 > :warning: To avoid path length limitations on Windows, we recommend cloning into a directory near the root of your drive.

-### Register the sample application(s) with your Azure Active Directory tenant
+### Register the sample application(s) with your Microsoft Entra tenant

 There is one project in this sample.
 To register it, you can:

 - follow the steps below for manually register your apps
 - or use PowerShell scripts that:
-  - **automatically** creates the Azure AD applications and related objects (passwords, permissions, dependencies) for you.
+  - **automatically** creates the Microsoft Entra applications and related objects (passwords, permissions, dependencies) for you.
   - modify the projects' configuration files.

 <details>